istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 - **Added** Helm values for easier installation of ambient for users who wish to use Helm.

-- **Added** a `startupProbe` by default for the sidecar.
+- **Added** a `startupProbe` by default to the sidecar resource.
 This optimizes startup time and minimizes load throughout the pod lifecycle.
 See the Upgrade Notes for more information.
   ([Issue #32569](https://github.com/istio/istio/issues/32569))